MINcomSmartSolutions/strohm/docs/docs.md

 </dd>
 <dt><a href="#module_services/steve_transactions">services/steve_transactions</a></dt>
 <dd><p>SteVe Transactions Service</p>
-<p>Incremental fetch of all transactions since last high‑water mark (T0).
+<p>Responsible for fetching and recording transactions from the external SteVe API.
-Records all transactions in database, but only bills permanently stopped ones.
+This service does NOT handle billing - all billing logic is in billing_reconciliation service.</p>
-High‑Water Mark Concept:
+<p>Incremental fetch strategy using high-water mark (T0):
-We persist the timestamp of the latest processed transaction (the &quot;high‑water mark&quot; or T0).
+We persist the timestamp of the latest processed transaction (the &quot;high-water mark&quot; or T0).
 On each run, we only fetch transactions whose stopTimestamp is strictly greater than T0.
 After processing, we update T0 to the maximum stopTimestamp seen.
 This ensures:
   • No overlap or reprocessing of already handled transactions.